This book aims to introduce you to the Combine framework and to writing declarative, reactive apps with Swift for Apple platforms.

 In broad strokes, the three key moving pieces in Combine are publishers, operators and subscribers.
 There are, of course, more players in the team, but without those three you can’t achieve much.

-You’ll learn in detail about publishers and subscribers in Chapter 2, “Publishers & Subscribers,” and the complete second section of the book is devoted to acquainting you with as many operators as humanly possible.
+You’ll learn in detail about publishers and subscribers in Chapter 2, “Publishers & Subscribers,” and the complete second section of the book guides you through acquainting you with as many operators as humanly possible.

 In this introductory chapter, however, you’re going to get a simple crash course to give you a general idea of the purpose those types have in the code and what their responsibilities are.